 About the SEIU 775 Benefits Group

-A Way Forward in Washington State
+A Way Forward

 The SEIU 775 Benefits Group trains and develops professional long-term care workers to deliver high-quality care and support to older adults and people with disabilities.